pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 BC and FC breaking changes have been challenging to coordinate across PyTorch because there are multiple consumers of PyTorch’s op set and we promise to keep models running in production working as expected.

-We are providing the same Service Level Agreement (SLA) to both internal and external use cases.

 This document proposes a new BC and FC policy based on operator versioning.

+Moving forward, we're not having a difference between Meta internal and Open Source (OSS) guarantees.
+They would be moving under *the same Service Level Agreement (SLA)* to both internal and external use cases.

 ## History